 NOTE: The saw blade is packed in the blade storage located on the right side of base.

-Remove the table insert (1) by snapping out from the hole (8).
-Raise the blade arbor to the maximum height by turning the blade elevation handwheel clockwise.
+Remove the table insert (1) by inserting your finger into the opening (2) and pulling up.
+Raise the blade to the maximum height position by turning the blade elevation handwheel clockwise.
 (Fig. R)